Slynchy/PokemonCPP/README.md

 # PokemonCPP
-Prototype port of Pokemon Blue to C++
+Prototype port of Pokemon Blue's engine to C++.
+Made for a university assignment.

 # What does each folder do?
 - PokemonCPP